 - Your Family + Friends Will Likely NOT Understand.

 Unless they’ve been there before, your family + friends will have a hard time understanding just what you’re going through.

 Their understanding of your situation will likely come from the most unpleasant of sources.
 What I mean by that is- all they know about dating after divorce comes from how society portrays it.

-Seriously, will there ever be a movie where the step-mom is kind + loving rather than plain evil?
+Seriously, will there ever be a movie where the step-mom/ new woman is kind + loving rather than plain evil?
 Will we ever move past the negative stigma that engulfs failed marriages? … Not likely.

 Truth be told, while my family was very accepting of my relationship, they were equally concerned.

 They feared me being involved in awkward exchanges with my partner’s ex.

 [In reality, I never once crossed paths with my partner’s ex.
 Not because there were hard feelings between us, but simply because it wasn’t necessary in our situation.]

 What’s more my family had to adjust to my more frequent cancellations to our family gatherings.